petarhe97/LightNovelWebCrawler/README.md

 Database should save a table of novels, and every time scraper is called, the table will be updated.

 needs to have good front end integration and second table to keep track of user's bookmarked novels

+Eventually this should also scrape websites such as shimo.moe for updated novels, but this integration will be held off for now.